SNAP Benefits in Nebraska: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of your EBT card like a debit card.
-It holds your food assistance funds instead of money from a bank account.
+Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
+Think of it like a debit card, but specifically for your food benefits.
+It makes buying groceries simple and discreet, so you can shop with confidence at authorized stores.

 What Can You Buy with SNAP Benefits?

-It is also helpful to know what you cannot buy with your EBT card.
-SNAP benefits do not cover non-food items, vitamins, or foods sold hot and ready to eat at the point of sale.
+It's also helpful to know what you cannot buy with your EBT card.
+SNAP benefits do not cover non-food items, alcohol, or foods that are sold hot and ready to eat at the point of sale.

 How to Manage Your SNAP Benefits